kiayaand20/The-Beauty-Bar/README.md

 ## MVP & Post-MVP
 ### MVP
-- Utilize API to retrieve product data using an Axios GET request.
+- Utilize external API that returns makeup/beauty data using an Axios GET request.
-- Create option lists for users to search for products and receive results.
+- Create option lists for users to search for products by category and receive results.
+- Add page refresh properties to the title of the application.
 - Apply Flexbox for styling and formatting of application.

 ### PostMVP
+- Create a "Back to Top" button for page scrolling.
-- Utilize additional API
+- Utilize another API to add more features to the application.
 - Create data form for users to submit an inquiry.

 ## Project Schedule